 The principle of utmost good faith not only applies to life or health insurance, but all types of insurance agreements, including motor insurance.

+Let us assume that Mr. Joy bought a motor insurance policy.
+In order to pay less premium, Mr. Joy deliberately hid the information that his car had an externally fitted CNG kit.
 Let’s further assume that Mr. Joy’s car caught fire due to some complications in the CNG kit.
 The insurance company will reject Mr. Joy’s claim on the ground of non-disclosure of material facts.
 This would also lead to termination of the policy by breach of utmost good faith.